BeefyAndTheDucks/MoreBlockVariations/CONTRIBUTING.md

 include Setup of env, IDE and typical getting started instructions?
 -->

-Clone or download the Source Code using either the Code dropdown - Download ZIP, Using GitHub Desktop (or other Git GUI), or using the command line:
+To contribute to MoreBlockVariations, start by cloning or downloading the Source Code using either the Code dropdown - Download ZIP, Using GitHub Desktop (or other Git GUI), or using the command line:
 ```
 git clone https://github.com/BeefyAndTheDucks/MoreBlockVariations.git
 ```